ashu10dubey/Product_Analysis_app/readme.md

 This repository provides a comprehensive solution for analyzing customer orders.
 You can run the application and tests using Docker for a consistent environment or directly on your local machine with Python and Pipenv.
 Follow the instructions in this README to set up and use the application effectively.

-For any issues or contributions, feel free to open an issue or pull request on the [GitHub repository](https://github.com/ashu10dubey/tanX_app).
+For any issues or contributions, feel free to open an issue or pull request on the [GitHub repository](https://github.com/ashu10dubey/ _app).
-## Running the tanX:
+## Running the  :
 ![image](https://github.com/user-attachments/assets/b3dd304a-fd24-456e-98f9-694696369189)

 ## Summarize the Test cases: